 Diversity data

-The NIHR is committed to promoting equality, diversity and inclusion (EDI) and addressing inequalities.
-One key theme of our EDI strategy is to develop an evidence-led approach to our EDI work
+The NIHR is committed to promoting equality, diversity and inclusion and addressing inequalities.
+One key theme of our EDI strategy is to develop an evidence-led approach to our equalities and inclusion work

-One of the most important tools to enable us to make progress in this theme is by collecting data and evidence.
+One of the most important tools to enable us to make progress in this theme of work is by collecting data and evidence.
 Understanding where we are now will help us establish how we can get to where we want to be.
 Only by collecting and analysing our data can we identify the bias and under representation in our systems, and set our priorities for future work.
+If you engage with NIHR as an award applicant, award holder or as a professional committee member, you will be asked to aid us in our data collection efforts.

 Diversity Data Report 2022

-Our 2022 report marks an important step in developing an evidence-based approach to our EDI work.
+Our 2022 report marks an important step in developing an evidence-based approach to reducing inequalities and maximising inclusion.

 It consolidates our understanding of the diversity challenges we face at the NIHR.
 It also helps us to establish a benchmark which we can use to measure our progress in the future.